 \begin{lemma}[{\cite[Theorem~3.6]{BRV22OmegaRegMemory}}] If $W\subseteq \SS^\oo$ is "bipositional over Eve and Adam-games", then $W$ is "$\oo$-regular" and can be "recognised" by a "parity automaton" on top of the "automaton of residuals". \end{lemma}

 \paragraph*{Sufficiency of the conditions}

-The sufficiency of conditions of Theorem~\ref{th-p4-bi:bipositional} can be shown by providing "well-ordered@@univ" "monotone@@univ" "universal" graphs for $W$ and its complement.
-An even simpler option -- now that we have already done such construction for "positional" objectives -- is to provide "fully progress consistent" "signature automata" recognising these languages, and then use the characterisation of "positionality" given by Item~\ref{item-th:signature} from Theorem~\ref{th-p4-reslt:MainCharacterisation-allItems}.
+The sufficiency of conditions of Theorem~\ref{th-bi:bipositional} can be shown by providing "well-ordered@@univ" "monotone@@univ" "universal" graphs for $W$ and its complement.
+An even simpler option -- now that we have already done such construction for "positional" objectives -- is to provide "fully progress consistent" "signature automata" recognising these languages, and then use the characterisation of "positionality" given by Item~\ref{item-th:signature} from Theorem~\ref{th-reslt:MainCharacterisation-allItems}.

-We show that the "parity automaton on top" of the "automaton of residuals" is a "fully progress consistent" "signature automata".
+We show that the "parity automaton on top" of the "automaton of residuals" is a "fully progress consistent" "signature automaton".
 Since by hypothesis $\ResW$ is totally ordered, the order $\leqSig{0}$ given by inclusion of "residuals" satisfies the first requirement of the definition of "signature automaton".
-As the "residual classes" of this automaton are trivial, we can define all relations $\eqSig{x}$ to be trivial too, so this automaton satisfies all the requirements to be a "signature automaton".
-Moreover, as $W$ is "progress consistent" and the $\eqSig{x}$-classes of the automaton are trivial, it is also "fully progress consistent".
+As the "residual classes" of this automaton are singletons, we can define all relations $\eqSig{x}$ to be the equality relation too, so this automaton satisfies all the requirements to be a "signature automaton".
+Moreover, as $W$ is "progress consistent" and the $\eqSig{x}$-classes of the automaton are singletons, it is also "fully progress consistent".
 The argument is symmetric for $\SS^\oo\setminus W$.